 Tips to enhance intimacy

 - Trust is key to true intimacy.
 The more you share about your stoma, how you feel, and what you need, the stronger the bond between you and your partner.

 - The old adage is true: The way you see yourself influences the way others see you.
 Take time after surgery to acknowledge the changes your body has been through, check in with your emotions about how you feel post-surgery, and share your feelings with your partner.
 You’ll find that acceptance of your body after surgery comes with time.

 - A stoma does not have nerve endings; therefore, it does not transmit pain or other sensations, but it can bleed slightly if irritated or rubbed.
 Trying different positions can help you avoid any issues.

 - The side-by-side position often works well for people living with a stoma because the pouch will fall to your side and not come between you and your partner.

 - Empty your pouch before engaging in sex, and wear a small pouch.
-For intimate moments, special pouches are available that are designed to be smaller and less bulky.

 - If your stoma makes you uneasy during intimate moments, cover your pouch with specially designed underwear, lingerie or pouch covers.
-We offer a stylish line of undergarments, intimacy wraps and more that can help take your mind off your stoma and allow you to focus on your partner.

 - If you use the pill, you may need to change your birth control—particularly if you’ve had an ileostomy.
 Oral contraceptives are often not absorbed with a shorter small intestine.
 Talk to your doctor or stoma care nurse about the best form of birth control for you.